 “Whit” is an HR Business Strategist and lover of all things Merger Integration-ish: When companies struggle with the pain involved with significant change, he’s on the short list.
 A Texan, he tends to amuse us (okay, he amuses himself) with colloquialisms and a cowboy’s view on our industry.
 John honed his HR chops at Alcon Laboratories and CVS Caremark before starting HR Hardball™ as a therapeutic outlet for his consulting philosophies.
-Currently, he is building up the Change and Culture offerings at Pritchett, LP in Dallas, TX.
-You can email Whit, find him on LinkedIn, or read more of his brain-droppings at www.HRhardball.com
+Currently, he’s innovating talent solutions at Dental One, Inc. You can email Whit, find him on LinkedIn, or read more of his brain-droppings at www.HRhardball.com

 10.5 QUESTIONS WITH JOHN WHITAKER

 1. The elevator just closed and you’ve got 30 seconds to pitch the random reader on whom you are and why they should read your rants.
 Go.

 I don’t think you should read my rants, it’s way too much for you to handle, now go quietly and never ask me again… (You see, I have kids, so my only game is reverse-psychology.)

 2. Now for the mundane – break down your location, title, company/firm and what you do for a living.